Yankee

 The term Yankee and its contracted form Yank have several interrelated meanings, all referring to people from the United States.
-Its various senses depend on the context, and may refer to New Englanders, residents of the Northern United States, or Americans in general.
-According to the Oxford English Dictionary, it is "a nickname for a native or inhabitant of New England, or, more widely, of the northern States generally".
+Their various meanings depend on the context, and may refer to New Englanders, the Northeastern United States, the Northern United States, or to people from the US in general.
+Many of the earlier immigrants to the northeast from Ireland, Italy, Poland, and other regions of Europe, used Yankees to refer to English settlers in New England.

-Outside the United States, Yank is used informally to refer to an American person or thing.
-It has been especially popular in the United Kingdom, Ireland, Canada, South Africa, Australia, and New Zealand where it may be used variously with uncomplimentary overtones or cordially.
-In the Southern United States, Yankee is a derisive term which refers to all Northerners, and during the American Civil War was applied by Confederates to soldiers of the Union army in general.
-Elsewhere in the United States, it largely refers to people from the Northeastern states, but especially those with New England cultural ties, such as descendants of colonial New England settlers, wherever they live.
+Outside the United States, Yank is used informally to refer to a person or thing from the US.
+It has been especially popular in the United Kingdom, Ireland, South Africa, Australia, and New Zealand where it may be used variously, either with an uncomplimentary overtone, endearingly, or cordially.
+In the Southern United States, Yankee is a derisive term which refers to all Northerners, and during the American Civil War it was applied by Confederates to soldiers of the Union army in general.
+Elsewhere in the United States, it largely refers to people from the Northeast or with New England cultural ties, such as descendants of colonial New England settlers, wherever they live.
 Its sense is sometimes more cultural than geographical, emphasizing the Calvinist Puritan Christian beliefs and traditions of the Congregationalists who brought their culture when they settled outside New England.
 The speech dialect of Eastern New England English is called "Yankee" or "Yankee dialect".

-Origin and history of the word
+Etymology and historical usage of the term

-Early usage

-British General James Wolfe made the earliest recorded use of the word "Yankee" in 1758 when he referred to the New England soldiers under his command.
-"I can afford you two companies of Yankees, and the more, because they are better for ranging and scouting than either work or vigilance".
-Later British use of the word was in a derogatory manner, as seen in a cartoon published in 1775 ridiculing "Yankee" (American) soldiers.
-New Englanders themselves employed the word in a neutral sense; the "Pennamite–Yankee War", for example, was a series of clashes in 1769 over land titles in Pennsylvania between settlers from Connecticut Colony and "Pennamite" settlers from Pennsylvania.

 The meaning of Yankee has varied over time.
-In the 18th century, it referred to residents of New England descended from the original English settlers of the region.
-Mark Twain used the word in this sense the following century in his 1889 novel A Connecticut Yankee in King Arthur's Court.
-As early as the 1770s, British people applied the term to any person from the United States.
-In the 19th century, Americans in the southern United States employed the word in reference to Americans from the northern United States, though not to recent immigrants from Europe.
-Thus, a visitor to Richmond, Virginia commented in 1818, "The enterprising people are mostly strangers; Scots, Irish, and especially New England men, or Yankees, as they are called".
+Its earliest usage was in the 17th century, in New Netherland.
+In the 18th century, it referred to residents of New England.
+As early as the 1770s, British people applied the term to any person from the United States, and was often derogatory.

+In the 19th century, Americans in the southern United States employed the word in reference to Americans from the northern United States.
 Historically, it has also been used to distinguish American-born Protestants from later immigrants, such as Catholics of Irish descent.

+New Netherland origin

+The term Yankee is attested as early as 1683.
+It likely derives from the Dutch name Janke (lit.
+'Little John'), which was popular across New Netherland during the 17th century.
+The Oxford English Dictionary calls this theory "perhaps the most plausible".

+Janke was used as both a diminutive form of the Dutch name Jan ([jɑn]) and as a surname in its own right.
+After the British replaced the Dutch administration in 1664, it would have been Anglicized as Yankee.
+Michael Quinion and Patrick Hanks posit that Yankee was therefore "used as a nickname for a Dutch-speaking American in colonial times".

+Alternatively, the Online Etymology Dictionary suggests that Yankee may be derived from Jan Kees or Jan Kaas (lit.
+'John Cheese'), originally a derogatory Flemish nickname for the Dutch.
+The Dutch settlers of New Amsterdam may have used this as a disparaging term for the English colonists in Connecticut.